jmpicnic/obsidian-docs/docs/Projects/other-articles/performance-measurement/introduction.md

 ### Back to the source

-As usual in the *Impractical Engineer* series, we want to ground ourselves on the foundational concepts.
 The definition of *Performance* by [Merriam-Webster, fourth meaning](https://www.merriam-webster.com/dictionary/performance) refers itself to [Perform](https://www.merriam-webster.com/dictionary/perform), which gives us the baseline for the context of performance measurement:

 1. Carry out something, typically a task or jobs.
 2. Adhering to terms (as in a contract) and expected results